\\\ Pets In Winter

 They need plenty of stretching and exercise to keep fit so their exercise pens should not be blocked off.

 If possible, providing them with a sheltered space is better, or with a few moderations made, bringing them indoors.

 Pet rabbits can suffer from depression if living on their own and without much interaction, so it’s even more important during winter months that rabbits have as much, if not more, human interaction even though it’s cold.

 READ MORE IN OUR LONGER PET CHECK BLOG

 Helping pet strays is a must whatever the weather.
 Winter needs are essential to keep the pet warm by providing temporary shelter with food and water.

-You may then need to consider contacting the relevant authorities, charities and veterinary practices to check if anyone has registered a missing pet particularly if wearing it’s collar and ID tag.
+You may then need to consider contacting the relevant authorities, charities, and veterinary practices to check if anyone has registered a missing pet, particularly if wearing its collar and ID tag.
 It may have been microchipped and veterinary practices, as can most dog wardens in the UK, have the equipment to read the microchip information and where the information has been kept up to date by the owner, be happily repatriated.

-Charites Need Winter Help
+Charities And Shelters Need Winter Help

 Charities need your help all year round, but particularly during the winter by providing handed-in stray pets with a warm shelter and food.